yingshaoxo/yingshaoxo_txt_data/README.md

 When a input question starts with "how do you think...?", it has high chance that we should generate an viewpoint for something.
 In that way, the top high level thinking should redirect the input_question into corresponding lower level thinking dataset.
 For example, "value_kownledge.txt", which will talk about whether a thing is good or bad in yingshaoxo's mind.
 But normally, before we talk the value or thinking about an object, we need to introduce that object first.
 So, for that sentence, we first call "object_knowledge.txt", then call "value_knowledge.txt".
 In the end, we do a remix, which is add them sequently.

 Another good part about this deep thinking network architecture is: It will speed up the process speed by only searching the corresponding small thinking list.

+## How to do self_update?

+1. First you have to know what is good, what is bad.
+2. Then you copy good stuff.
+3. Or, by doing experiments to get good stuff.
+4. Add good stuff to your dataset.